DUNE-DAQ/flxlibs/docs/README.md

 # flxlibs - FELIX card software and utilities
 Appfwk DAQModules, utilities, and scripts for the FELIX readout card.

-## Building

-For the dependencies, you need the `felix` external package that ships a build of a partial set of the ATLAS FELIX Software suite.
-You'll want to use a work area created using daq-buildtools from the dunedaq-v2.4.0 DAQ Suite or later, otherwise this package won't be in your area's `dbt-settings` file.

 ## Building and setting up the workarea
 How to clone and build DUNE DAQ packages, including `flxlibs`, is covered in [the daq-buildtools instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
 You should follow these steps to set up your workarea that you can then use to run the following examples.
 You also need the `felix` external package that ships a build of a partial set of the ATLAS FELIX Software suite.
 This external is set up, if you followed the instructions correctly.